Category Archives: Health

 Salutariness

-Salutariness (Cleanliness) standards follow culture (which follows the science which follows water management systems).
+Salutariness (Cleanliness) standards follow culture (which follows the science which follows water and chemical management systems).
 What is considered clean or hygienic in one culture may differ from what is considered clean or hygienic in another culture.
 In some cultures, it is customary to remove shoes before entering a home, as it is considered unclean to wear shoes indoors.
 In Japan, it is customary to take a bath or shower before entering a public bathhouse or hot spring, as it is considered unclean to enter a communal bath without washing first.
 Most public swimming pools in the United States conform to a similar standard.

 In some cultures, it is customary to eat with one’s hands, while in others, using utensils is the norm.
 Similarly, in some cultures, it is customary to clean one’s hands and face before eating, while in others, it is not considered necessary.
 Cleanliness standards can also vary depending on the level of economic development, access to clean water and sanitation facilities, and public health policies in different countries.
 Mahatma Gandhi believed that promoting cleanliness and hygiene could help in building a strong and self-sufficient nation.